swethabeenidi/twin-harbour-qa-test/part2-regression-tests/tests/regression_testcases.md

 2. Trigger a battle or similar event.
 3. Check token visibility for all armies after the event.
 **Expected Result:**
-- The token remains unaffected by the event (should not be consumed).
-- Visibility to neutral armies stays the same until manually removed or expired.
+- The token is visible only to neutral army before the event.
+- Token is removed immediately after the event triggers.
+- No visibility for any armies after event.

 ---